St Ives Bay Wildlife & Toursby Three Mile Beach

 St Gothian Sands Local Nature Reserve

 It’s hard to believe that this large pool with an island at its centre was once a commercial sandpit.
-All kinds of birds congregate here, including several species of geese, ducks, swans and other waterfowl, as well as sand martins and the occasional peregrine falcon.
-You’ll find it behind Godrevy beach.
+All kinds of birds congregate here, including several species of geese, ducks, swans, and other waterfowl, as well as sand martins and the occasional peregrine falcon.
+You’ll find it behind Gwithian beach.

 How far?
 A very short walk